 “Save yerselves,” said the dwarf.
 He began to tie himself up with rope from his backpack.
 “Twas me who stoked the flames.
 I’ll take the blame.”

 His friends protested, arguing that if anyone was to blame it was Red.
 Speaking of which, where was the bladesinger?
 The party looked around but she was already gone, a swirling eddy of fog the only sign of her departure.

 Shadamehr cursed quietly.
-The Arcane Brotherhood gave him one job— to watch over Red.
-And he had no plans to cross them.
-But he couldn’t leave Khelgar behind to take the fall either.
+He couldn’t leave Khelgar behind to take the fall.
 With a sigh Shadamehr scooped up the miserable dwarf.